adsric/devtools/recipes/svgsprite/README.md

-# SVG Sprite → npm runner
+# SVG Sprite → npm run

 A recipe to sprite a folder of svg files using symbol mode with the following package [svg-sprite](https://github.com/jkphl/svg-sprite).